settintotrieste/Victoria-2-Cold-War-Enhancement-Mod-CWE/Readme.txt

  DO NOT MERGE THIS.
 Experimental fork for testing

 This is one of the forks I've been maintaining offline.
-The fork contains bugfixes and content from me and Historical-Project-Mod ( https://github.com/arkhometha/Historical-Project-Mod ) NWO mod ( https://github.com/simsulla/nwomod ) and probably others I've forgotten.
+The fork contains bugfixes and content from me and Historical-Project-Mod ( https://github.com/arkhometha/Historical-Project-Mod ) NWO mod ( https://github.com/simsulla/nwomod ) Divergences-HPM ( https://github.com/Outta-my-way-burrocrat/Divergences-HPM ), Pop Demand Mod, and probably others I've forgotten.
 It's a test submod and isn't intended for merger in its current undocumented and badly atributed state.

 WIP credits
 Converted Liberian primary culture back to afro_american and updated superstate decisions